drycc/workflow/src/index.md

 # Welcome to Drycc

 Drycc is a community branch of the popular PaaS service deis.
-But since Microsoft acquired the Deis team, it has stopped updating, so it decided to work hard to build a completely new and open developer community.

-We invite everyone to join us and help build the next generation of PaaS cloud services
+Since Microsoft acquired the Deis team, it has stopped updating, so it decided to work hard to build a completely new and open developer community, we invite everyone to join us and help build the next generation of PaaS cloud services.

 Drycc Workflow is an open source Platform as a Service (PaaS) that adds a developer-friendly layer to any Kubernetes cluster, making it easy to deploy and manage applications.